mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

        * it is the time elapsed between the `ConnectionCreatedEvent`
        * emitted by the same checking out and this event.
        *
-       * Naturally, this duration does not include any part of
+       * Naturally, this duration is not greater than
-       * `ConnectionCheckedOutEvent`/`ConnectionCheckOutFailedEvent.waited`.
+       * `ConnectionCheckedOutEvent`/`ConnectionCheckOutFailedEvent.duration`.
        *
        * A driver that delivers events synchronously MUST NOT include in this duration
        * the time to deliver the `ConnectionCreatedEvent`.